tcltk/tcl/doc/markdown/safe.md

 Use **::safe::interpCreate** or **::safe::interpInit** to create an interpreter with the properties that you require.
 The simplest way is not to specify **-accessPath** or **-autoPath**, which means the safe interpreter will use the same paths as the parent interpreter.
 However, if **-accessPath** is specified, then **-autoPath** must also be specified, or else it will be set to {}.

-The value of **-autoPath** will be that required to access tclIndex and pkgIndex.tcl files according to the same rules as an unsafe interpreter (see pkg\_mkIndex(n) and library(n)).
+The value of **-autoPath** will be that required to access tclIndex and pkgIndex.tcl files according to the same rules as an unsafe interpreter (see [pkg\_mkIndex][pkgMkIndex] and [library]).

 With "Sync Mode" on, the option **-autoPath** is undefined, and the Safe Base sets the child's ::auto\_path to a tokenized form of the access path.
 In addition to the directories present if "Safe Mode" is off, the ::auto\_path includes the numerous subdirectories and module paths that belong to the access path.

 # Sync mode

 Before Tcl version 9.0, the Safe Base kept each safe interpreter's ::auto\_path synchronized with a tokenized form of its access path.
 Limitations of Tcl 8.4 and earlier made this feature necessary.
-This definition of ::auto\_path did not conform its specification in library(n) and pkg\_mkIndex(n), but nevertheless worked perfectly well for the discovery and loading of packages.
+This definition of ::auto\_path did not conform its specification in [library] and [pkg\_mkIndex][pkgMkIndex], but nevertheless worked perfectly well for the discovery and loading of packages.
 The introduction of Tcl modules in Tcl 8.5 added a large number of directories to the access path, and it is inconvenient to have these additional directories unnecessarily appended to the ::auto\_path.

 In order to preserve compatibility with existing code, this synchronization of the ::auto\_path and access path ("Sync Mode" on) is still the default.
 However, the Safe Base offers the option of limiting the safe interpreter's ::auto\_path to the much shorter list of directories that is necessary for it to perform its function ("Sync Mode" off).
 Use the command **::safe::setSyncMode** to choose the mode before creating any Safe Base interpreters.